 If you believe your smile could benefit from a tooth-colored filling, contact the Mishicot Dental office today.

 Teeth stained by medication, food, drinks, tobacco or age can be lightened by a non-invasive treatment called “teeth whitening.”

 Teeth whitening refers to any process that brightens tooth enamel.
 While there are many over-the-counter teeth whitening products, the professional-strength systems available at the dentist’s office are safer and offer higher concentrations of whitening components for more efficient results.

 Whiter teeth are an aesthetic concern for many patients, and at Mishicot Dental, we offer a professional take-home system to conveniently improve the look of your smile.

 Our practice’s custom-fitted teeth whitening trays are made right in our office and will fit your teeth with precision.
 Once the trays are formed, the whitening procedure can be completed at home.
 You simply fill the trays with the whitening solution and wear them for 30-60 minutes twice per day, every day, for up to 4 weeks.

 Patients typically see results from custom-fit teeth whitening kits as early as one week after starting the treatment.
-To maximize the results from your “Whitening for Life” program, it is best to avoid dark-staining drinks, such as coffee, tea, red wine, soft drinks, and fruit juices.
+To maximize the results with whitening, it is best to avoid dark-staining drinks, such as coffee, tea, red wine, soft drinks, and fruit juices.

 If you think your smile would benefit from teeth whitening, contact Mishicot Dental to schedule an appointment.